While you’re here, listen to this podcast interview with Neal Schaffer on influencer marketing.

 Which mountaineering books and films are your favourites?

-I enjoy to a lot of the older mountaineering books, the ones written by pioneers.
 As a young Alpinist I was influenced by the books of Reinhold Messner.
-I appreciate the books by legendary Austrian mountaineer Kurt Diemberger.
+The books by legendary Austrian mountaineer Kurt Diemberger are excellent.
 Let’s Go Climbing by Colin Kirkus is one of my favourites.

 Outside of the mountaineering world, who have been the biggest influences on you, your thinking, and how you approach life?

 My gran.
 She worked hard and her philosophy was simply to get on with stuff.
 Just do it.

 Alan works as an outdoor equipment technical consultant, writes for magazines, and lectures on his exploits.
 He is an accomplished cameraman (filming 11 documentaries), photographer, author, motivational speaker, environmentalist and mountain guide.

 In 2006, Alan received the Order of the British Empire (OBE) for services to sport.

 You can share Alan’s amazing mountaineering journey in his book – 8000 Metres: Climbing the World’s Highest Mountains.
 This is a must-read for arm-chair mountaineers and entrepreneurs alike.

 *Yorkshire Grit – referring to the hardness of the people of Yorkshire, who’ll never be ground down.

 Enjoy this interview, or find it informative and inspiring?
 Want to read more?
 Consider donating to Communicate Influence.
 In return, you receive more great in-depth interviews, a great feeling for contributing, and, not least, our heartfelt thanks.